Satori Cloud

 Choose external-facing pages

-Select only the pages that should be visible outside your organisation.
+Select only the pages that should become available outside your organisation.

 Step 3

-Give external readers a focused public page they can open without a Confluence account.
+Give external readers focused, branded pages they can open without a Confluence account.

 What external content can you share?